kevin-ng/dsp/README.md

 totally awesome!

-There is no license for this code, but I consider the code to be the property of Paolo Prandoni, Martin Vetterli, and the Ecole Polytechnique Federale de Lausanne.
+There is no license for this code, but I consider the code to be the property of Paolo Prandoni, Martin Vetterli, and the &Egrave;cole Polytechnique F&Egrave;d&egrave;rale de Lausanne.